localstack/localstack-blog.github.io/content/2024-04-15-announcing-the-localstack-snowflake-emulator/index.md

 )
 ```

-Similarly, you can utilize the JDBC driver to connect to the Snowflake emulator from your preferred DB visualization tool (see more details in our docs here).
+Similarly, you can utilize the JDBC driver to connect to the Snowflake emulator from your preferred DB visualization tool (see more details in our [documentation](https://snowflake.localstack.cloud/introduction/)).

-You can create a warehouse named test_warehouse, a database named testdb, and a schema named testschema:
+You can create a warehouse named `test_warehouse`, a database named `testdb`, and a schema named `testschema`:

 ```python
 conn.cursor().execute("CREATE WAREHOUSE IF NOT EXISTS test_warehouse")